By Andrew Lambe, 12th June 2017 (Updated 16th August 2018)

-The reason it is being delayed is to do with high-level discussions around the proposed 5th EU AML Directive (AML5D).
-These discussions and considerations will have an impact on the legislative drafting process and according to the Department of Finance, means that the original 4AMLD transposition date of 26th June 2017 is no longer feasible.
-Our latest information is that this central register of beneficial ownership, when implemented, will only be accessible by tax authorities and designated government bodies.
+The delay is to do with high-level discussions and considerations around the 5th EU AML Directive (AML5D).
+At the EU level, our latest information is that this central register of beneficial ownership, when implemented, will only be accessible by tax authorities and designated government bodies.
 However, the Scandinavian countries are pushing to have the register fully accessible by members of the public as part of AML5D discussions.

 When the final part of AML4D is finally implemented, it is expected companies will have 6 months to file details of ultimate beneficial owners with the Central Registry.
 All companies must comply as well as ICAV’s, Trust and Societies.
 LP’s would appear to be exempt as things currently stand.